augustinbarbe/chess-arena/README.md

 ### Setting up docker:

-Because one of the services needs to interact with the docker daemon, you need to enable TLS in order to enable a safe communication with this service.
+Because one of the services needs to interact with the docker daemon, the socker daemon need to be mounted in it.
+While this is not really a proper thing to do, this is

-Docker provides a nice documentation on how to do this:

 https://docs.docker.com/engine/security/https/